 Pain and lung cancer

-- Keep track of your pain in a symptom diary – note what the pain feels like, how intense it is, where it comes from and travels to, how long it lasts, and if it goes away with a specific medicine or another therapy such as a heat pack.
+- Keep track of your pain in a diary – note what the pain feels like, how intense it is, where it comes from and travels to, how long it lasts and if it goes away with a specific medicine or another therapy such as a heat pack.

-- Allow a few days for your body to adjust to the dose of pain medicine/morphine and for the drowsiness to improve.
+- Allow a few days for your body to adjust to the dose of pain medicine and for drowsiness to improve.

 - Take pain medicine regularly as prescribed, even when you are not in pain.
 It’s better to stay on top of the pain.

 - Use a laxative regularly to prevent or relieve constipation from pain medicines.

 - Try learning relaxation or meditation techniques to help you cope with pain.